lordmilko/PrtgAPI/README.md

 #### Other Objects

-Objects can be [cloned](https://github.com/lordmilko/PrtgAPI/wiki/Object-Creation), notification triggers can be [retrieved, added and modified](https://github.com/lordmilko/PrtgAPI/wiki/Notification-Triggers), [historical data](https://github.com/lordmilko/PrtgAPI/wiki/Historical-Information) can be perused, and much much more.
+Objects can be [cloned or created from scratch](https://github.com/lordmilko/PrtgAPI/wiki/Object-Creation), notification triggers can be [retrieved, added and modified](https://github.com/lordmilko/PrtgAPI/wiki/Notification-Triggers), [historical data](https://github.com/lordmilko/PrtgAPI/wiki/Historical-Information) can be perused, and much much more.
 For a comprehensive overview of the functionality of PrtgAPI and detailed usage instructions, please see [the wiki](https://github.com/lordmilko/PrtgAPI/wiki)

 ### Overview (PowerShell)